Bank Uses Big Data to Reduce Costs and Complexity

 When a business experiences massive growth, it’s often hard to keep track of everything.
 A multinational bank's technology investments over the years had become increasingly complex and inefficient.
 Though they knew existing data might point to the source of the problem, they weren’t sure how to leverage that data to reduce complexity and save costs.

-Six months prior, WWT performed an initial assessment of the bank’s data to demonstrate our capability and to provide the bank with a better understanding of the data they had and what they could do with it.
+Six months prior, WWT had performed an initial assessment of the bank’s data to demonstrate our big data capabilities, provide a better understanding of the data they had, and outline what they could do with it.

-As a result of our assessment, the multinational bank gained insight into where the majority of the complexity exists in their network and what can be done to reduce or offload the traffic, which should offer anywhere between 10 to 15 percent of overall cost reduction.
+As a result of our big data analysis, the customer gained insight into where the majority of the complexity existed in their network and what could be done to reduce or offload the traffic.
+We estimated this could offer anywhere between 10 to 15 percent of overall cost reduction.

 By being smarter about network complexity and traffic, the bank now has a better idea of potential savings and a solid roadmap for scaling up in the future.